-Fourteen birders saw and heard the following forty-two species of birds:
+Fourteen birders including two visiting birders from Ontario saw and heard the following fifty-one species;

 Great Blue Heron